tetracorp/tetracorp.github.io/_posts/2022-05-10-intro-amiga-ghidra.md

 `Blueprint[6][4]`.
 If you don't need an enum in this case, you could use `byte[6][4]`.

-If you accidentally give two things the same name, Ghidra will contine to track them correctly and won't confuse the two.
+If you accidentally give two things the same name, Ghidra will continue to track them correctly and won't confuse the two.

 ### Other advice and methods

-You will sometimes seee references to fixed memory addresses like `DFF006`:
+You will sometimes see references to fixed memory addresses like `DFF006`:

 ```
 0201a6c8 31 79 02        move.w     (data315E8).l,(offset DAT_00dff0d6,A0)